 *** Fair Trade

-Level of sun protection
+The level of sun protection

 Lavera’s SPF30 sun cream will protect you from both UVA and UVB sun rays.

-Lavera follows the recommend EU guidelines for UVA protection: sun rays are blocked in a ratio UVA to UVB of 1:3 as recommended by the European Commission.
+Lavera follows the recommended EU guidelines for UVA protection: sun rays are blocked in a ratio UVA to UVB of 1:3 as recommended by the European Commission.
 This means that for every 3 UVB rays the sun cream protects you from, it will also protect you against 1 UVA ray.